Zambia national under-17 football team

-The Zambia National U-17 Football team is the U-17 football team for Zambia founded in 1929.
-The team, also known as the Junior Chipolpolo, represents the country in international under-17 matches and is controlled by the Football Association of Zambia.
-In 2016, they were disqualified from the 2016 COSAFA Under-17 Championship because two players were found to have been over the age of 17.
+The Zambia national under-17 football team is the youth football team which represents Zambia founded in 1929.
+The team, nicknamed the Junior Chipolopolo, represents the country in international under-17 matches and is controlled by the Football Association of Zambia.
+The team's main objectives are to qualify and play at the Africa U-17 Cup of Nations and FIFA U-17 World Cup and develop the players for the main national team Chipolopolo.